European Spaces of Culture

 EUNIC Colombia has had a year-long alliance with Historias en Kilómetros (HEK) and the Colombian Truth Commission (CTC).
 Together they have trained community filmmakers to become sustainable production companies.
 These filmmakers were ready to host this festival.
 Tierra Grata, one of 24 so-called Territorial Training and Reintegration Spaces, hosted this unique gathering, as a community born with the Colombian peace process, where former FARC guerrillas laid down their weapons and transitioned to civilian life.
 The festival brought together local production companies from the regions most affected by the armed conflict to show the work they have created with the CTC.

-It took place in Tierra Grata from 11 to 13 November and presented as a story that of three acts in three days, including an intense and varied programme of film screenings, workshops, panels, all around their core values of peace building:
+It took place in Tierra Grata from 11 to 13 November and was presented as a story that of three acts in three days, including an intense and varied programme of film screenings, workshops, panels, all around their core values of peace building:

 An international network of community film makers building peace through art

-The festival's programming included workshops, panels, an official community short and feature film competition, and the launch of the documentary series “Somos Historias,” which highlights processes of cultural resistance to the armed conflict.
-The festival featured community films from around the world that give voice to marginalized communities affected by various forms of violence.
 The jury, made up of filmmakers, signatories of the Peace Agreement and artists, evaluated 265 films from more than 37 countries in the categories “Peace, memory and reconciliation”, “Beyond stigma” and “Cinema-memory for boys and girls”.
 The official selection brought together 28 short and feature films from around the world.
 More than half have female directors or mixed co-direction teams.

 The most important innovative aspect of the project is creating a horizontal relationship between local Colombian producers and national and international professionals, allowing the Festival to be built on a bilateral basis.
 In terms of content, the activities were designed in conjunction with the community of Tierra Grata, who will host the festival and present its own stories to international filmmakers.
 The decentralized location chosen allowed the festival to reach areas where there is a lack of cultural projects due to scarce resources.
 It reinforced the institutional presence in these territories and made them visible for international social initiatives.